microsoft/vscode-docs/docs/python/python-tutorial.md

 ## Install and use packages

 Let's now run an example that's a little more interesting.
-In Python, packages are how you obtain any number of useful code libraries, typically from [PyPi](https://pypi.org/).
-For this example you use the matplotlib and numpy packages to create a graphical plot as commonly done with data science.
+In Python, packages are how you obtain any number of useful code libraries, typically from [PyPI](https://pypi.org/).
+For this example you use the `matplotlib` and `numpy` packages to create a graphical plot as commonly done with data science.

 Return to the **Explorer** view (the top-most icon on the left side, which shows files), create a new file called `standardplot.py`, and paste in the following source code: